 Google Shopping is absolutely one of the best ways to get your products in front of your potential buyers.
-Shopping campaigns, particularly the Google Merchant and products feeds portion, take a little time to setup, but the return on ad spend (ROAS) is incredible once you get your campaigns tuned.
+Shopping campaigns, particularly the Google Merchant and products feeds portion, take a little time to setup, but the return on ad spend (ROAS) can be incredible once you get your campaigns tuned.

 Google Shopping’s Biggest Advantage